jwjeffr/cluster_expansion_pytorch/README.rst

 This repository contains a library (``cluster_expand.py``) and an example using the library (``example.py``) that uses PyTorch, `einops`_, and `cooper`_ to fit :math:`$u_{\alpha\beta n}$` in terms of configuration matrices and energies with an input adjacency tensor.

 - PyTorch is used to create a Model class and accelerate the tensor operations and optimization
-- Einops is used to simplify the syntax for the tensor operations such as Einstein summations
 - Cooper is used to constrain the optimization such that :math:`$u_{\alpha\beta n} = u_{\beta\alpha n}$`